freshplanet/AppEngine-SocketPool/README.md

 And an modified version of the [tlslite](https://github.com/trevp/tlslite) library: we patched tlslite.utils.compat.py to import sha1 and md5 from tlslite.pickable instead of relying on hashlib.

+--

+**GAME DEVELOPMENT in NYC at FreshPlanet/SongPop**

+Join us at our new offices across from the Empire State Building on 34th and 5th Avenue.
+FreshPlanet is a NYC based mobile game development firm and we are looking for senior Python engineers to join our back-end team.

+Work on back-end services that support mobile games entertaining millions of players around the world.